sulfuror/rescript-sh/README.md

 2. `checkout`: this command is will execute `check --read-data-subset #/10` and it will select a random number between 1-10 out of 10 groups.
 3. `cleanup`: this will perform `forget` according to the policies in your configuration file and `prune`.
+   Command flags:
+   1. `-d, --dry-run`: do not delete anything, just print what would be done.
+      This flag can be used with other restic flags like: `--host, --tag, --path, --group-by` and any other flag and option available but it must be specified before restic options and after `cleanup`.
+      e.g.:
+      ```
+      rescript [repo_name] cleanup -d --group-by tags --tag YOURTAG
+      ```
+   2. `-e, --exec`: this is a special tag that will allow you to pass all restic options for `forget` using the policies specified on your configuration file.
+This WILL NOT use `--dry-run` and it will actually remove and delete (using `prune` at the end) data from your repository. e.g.:
+      ```
+      rescript [repo_name] cleanup -e --group-by tags --tag YOURTAG
+      ```
+   3. `-n, --next`: this flag will display the next scheduled `cleanup` based on the `datefile` created by `rescript`; work only when CLEANUP variable is set.
 4. `config`: this will open the configuration dialog.
 This command does not need a `[repo_name]`.
 5. `editor`: change the default rescript text editor (for configuration and exclusion files).
 This command does not need a `[repo_name]`.
 6. `help`: display help dialog.
 This command does not need a `[repo_name]`.
 7. `install`: this will place rescript in your `$PATH` (in your home directory).
 This command does not need a `[repo_name]`.
 8. `logs`: this command needs an option.
 Options are as follows:
-	1. `-c, --cat`: display output of selected log file (you need to copy and paste the filename to display it). e.g.: `rescript [repo_name] logs --cat rescript-log-2018-01-01-00:00`
+   1. `-c, --cat`: display output of selected log file (you need to copy and paste the filename to display it). e.g.:
+      ```
+      rescript [repo_name] logs --cat rescript-log-2018-01-01-00:00
+      ```
-	2. `-l, --list`: list all log files saved.
+   2. `-L, --list`: list all log files saved.
    3. `-r, --remove`: remove all log files related to your script (if you have different scripts for different repositoies you need to call `--remove` for every instance).
 9. `mounter`: this option will mount your repository; it'll create a directory in your `/home` so it can mount your repository.
 Once you quit the mount option with `Ctrl+c` it will delete the directory.
 10. `restorer`: this command will restore the snapshot you want to restore.
 You need to indicate the snapshot-ID you want to restore.
 With this command you don't need to indicate where to restore, it will automatically create a new file in your home directory called `restore-snapshotID-randomnumber`.
     It will do the random number so it will not conflict with maybe a file called the same in your home directory.
-You can use `restorer` with the following restic flags: `-H, --host`, `-p, --path` and `-T, --tag`;
+You can use `restorer` with the following restic flags:
+    1. `-H, --host`: indicate hostname.
+    2. `-p, --path`: indicate path.
+    3. `-T, --tag`: indicate tag.
+    4. `-s, --snapshot`: indicate snapshot-ID.

-   there is also a tag for indicating the snapshot ID alone and this is `-s, --snapshot`.
-This "snapshot" tag is only available for `rescript`.
-For help type `rescript [repo_name] restorer --help`.
-   This command with any flag used with `rescript` will run `--verify` flag when restoring.
+    This "snapshot" flag is only available for `rescript`.
+For help type `rescript help restorer`.
+This command will automatically use `--verify` when restoring.
 11. `unlocker`: this command WILL NOT unlock your repository.
 When you run this script it will create a separate lock just for the script (it has nothing to do with the restic locks), so if your latest run left a lock (which is